 Group exhibitions & performances

-2023Le Fresnoy, Centre Pompidou, Tourcoing, Saodat Ismailova.
+2023Le Fresnoy and Centre Pompidou, Tourcoing, Saodat Ismailova.
 Double Horizon

 Slavs and Tatars, Radicants, Paris, Pickle Bar